kddubey/cappr/docs/source/design_choices.rst

 Besides the algorithmic stuff, I was pleasantly surprised to find that I enjoyed engineering this project from the ground up.
 Mulling over design decisions and managing myself was fun.
 I also became much more aware of open source tools and practices.
-I now appreciate open source at a higher level.
+I appreciate open source software at a higher level.